vishal-ramani/terraform-gitops-ubi/README.md

 This module is an example implementation for a `custom module`.

 Therefor it just deploys a pure [ubi image](https://catalog.redhat.com/software/containers/ubi8/ubi/5c359854d70cc534b3a3784e) (`Red Hat Universal Base Image`) as a container with [Helm](https://helm.sh/).
 With the [values.yaml](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml) in the Helm chart we can configure [`replica count`](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml#L6) of the pods.
 The deployed containers are only a basic ubi operating system.

+The ubi helm-chart example based on the [ubi-helm repository](https://github.com/thomassuedbroecker/ubi-helm).

 ## 2. Example deployment